Important Award Information

 - Summer financial aid eligibility is largely based on remaining eligibility from the previous fall and spring semesters.
-If you are considering attending summer term, and are concerned about funding, please contact your financial aid counselor and also review the Summer 2017 information by clicking here.
+Summer awarding typically begins in early March.

 - Eligibility for the Pell Grant is based on the Expected Family Contribution (EFC), which is the output of FAFSA.
 Your EFC and Pell eligibility are subject to change each year.

-- Students who received 100% of their scheduled Pell award in both the Fall and Spring semesters will not be eligible to receive Pell during the Summer semester as long as they are enrolled at least half time.
+- Students who received 100% of their scheduled Pell award in both the Fall and Spring semesters may be eligible to receive Pell during the Summer semester as long as they are enrolled at least half time.

-- Students who received their first Pell Grant on or after July 1, 2008 may receive Pell Grant for a total of (or the equivalent of) twelve semesters (600%).
+- Students may receive Pell Grant for a total of (or the equivalent of) twelve semesters (600%).

 - Students must be making Satisfactory Academic Progress (SAP) to qualify.
 Satisfactory Academic Policy Criteria: